Night Rating

 2

-Pass a practical flight test conducted by a Grade 1 Designated Flight Examiner (DFE).
+Pass a practical flight test conducted by an authorised examiner.

 3

-Complete 10 hours of instrument flying.
-Five of these may be flown on an approved simulator (such as an FNPT-II) and five in an actual aircraft, typically a Cessna 172.
+Complete 10 hours of dual flight in total, of which about 5 hours are instrument time, flown on an approved simulator (such as an FNPT-II) and in an actual aircraft, typically a Cessna 172.

 4

-Complete 5 hours of night flying, including at least 5 night take-offs and landings and one night cross-country flight of at least 150 nautical miles with two full-stop landings at two different airports away from base.
+Your night flying is completed within these 10 hours and includes at least 5 night take-offs and landings and one night cross-country flight of at least 150 nautical miles with two full-stop landings at two different airports away from base.

 5